danobi/dxuuu.xyz/src/aot-bpftrace.md

     to redo/maintain that stuff in bpftrace
   * Another reason is that in the future we may want to link other BPF programs in (like DWARF-based stack walker)
+  * Reasons not to include:
+    * Lots of effort to rip out current custom stuff
+    * If there's ever a bug in libbpf or we need a new feature, we are beholden to distros shipping an updated libbpf.
+We cannot vendor either as it's not going to fly with the distros.

 ## Future goals